BMorinDrifter/EnvironmentConfig/README.md

 command line to use a different environment.

-Epic Launcher does not have a way to modify the command line for different environments, instead passes epicsandboxid on the command line and you will need to map that into an environment.
+Epic Launcher does not have a way to modify the command line for different environments, instead it passes epicsandboxid on the command line and you will need to map that into an environment.

 Usage (Server)